 7 Transition Activities for Preschoolers (To Help Your Child Adjust to Preschool)

 Adjusting to preschool can be a big change for young children, but with the right activities, they can feel more comfortable and confident in their new environment.
-These transition activities help ease the adjustment process, making the transition to preschool smoother and more enjoyable for children and parents.
+These transition activities for preschoolers help ease the adjustment process, making the transition to preschool smoother and more enjoyable for children and parents.

 1. “My Preschool Playlist” Activity